-Professor Joel H. Samuels joined the faculty of the University of South Carolina in the Fall of 2004.
-Since joining the faculty, Professor Samuels has authored articles on international boundary disputes, maritime piracy and civil procedure.
-His most recent article, The Story of United States v.
-Smith, America's Most Important Piracy Case, explores the details of a seminal maritime piracy decision by the United States Supreme Court, exposing aspects of that decision that had never before been discussed publicly.
+Joel H. Samuels teaches civil procedure and international law at the University of South Carolina School of Law.
+Since joining the faculty in 2004, Professor Samuels has authored articles on international boundary disputes, maritime piracy and civil procedure, and he is a lead co-author of one of the leading casebooks on international law, Transnational Law (West Academic Press).
+His most recent article explores the details of a seminal maritime piracy decision by the U. S. Supreme Court, exposing aspects of that decision that had never before been discussed publicly.
 Professor Samuels also lectures extensively on litigation matters involving foreign parties involved in cases in U.S. courts.

-Professor Samuels also serves as the Deputy Director of the Rule of Law Collaborative (ROLC).
-In that role, he manages on-campus academic programs focused on interdisciplinary rule of law activities.
-In addition, he regularly lectures to U.S. Government officials from the Department of Defense, the State Department and USAID on rule of law development abroad.
+In addition to his role on the Law School faculty, Professor Samuels serves as the Director of the Rule of Law Collaborative (ROLC) at USC.
+In that role, he oversees programming focused on rule of law development across the globe.
+In addition, he regularly lectures to U.S. Government officials from the State Department, the U.S. Agency for International Development, the Department of Justice and the Department of Defense on rule of law development abroad.

 Following law school, Professor Samuels clerked for Judge Barry Ted Moskowitz of the Southern District of California.
 After completing his clerkship, he practiced law with Covington & Burling in Washington, D.C., where he was involved in a wide range of international litigation matters, including several international arbitration cases at the International Centre for the Settlement of Investment Disputes (ICSID), litigation in U.S. courts involving the Alien Tort Claims Act, and the ad hoc arbitration of the Eritrea-Ethiopia boundary dispute.